 This is hardly a recipe really - it is a suggestion for combining some of my recipes to make these scrummy little vegan nibbles using my almond and chia toasties, spread with zingy green olive tapenade and topped with some marinated artichokes (from a jar) and perhaps a drizzle of oil (truffle oil if you're really fancy!) and a sprinkling of nutty cheese on top.

 There are of course endless ideas for toppings - tomato and basil, artichoke and truffle oil, goats cheese and caramelised onion chutney, etc. This is just one idea as something a little bit different and utterly moreish.
 The soft artichoke perfectly tempers the zingy tapenade on the crunchy almond and chia base.
-It is so tasty that I dare say, people who would usually turn their nose up at vegan dishes, would probably not even notice that it's vegan!
-So, go ahead, give these a whirl.
-They look a lot more impressive than the effort involved in making them!

 This is a very simple recipe but does involve looking at two other of my recipes too...